 Can you move around in an RV while it’s moving?

-Understandably, passengers in a Houston RV rental want to use the amenities while someone else is driving.
+Understandably, passengers in an RV want to use the amenities while someone else is driving.
 However, it’s not always advisable.
 Your state’s seat belt laws really determine whether or not you CAN move around while someone else is driving.
 However, sometimes it’s also a matter of whether you SHOULD.